mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_campaign_global_sms_clicks_links"
 >title="SMS - Clicks by links"
->abstract="The SMS - Clicks by Links widget provides essential insights into your visitors' engagement with the URLs in your messages"
+>abstract="The SMS - Clicks by Links widget provides essential insights into your visitors' engagement with the URLs in your messages."

 ![](assets/campaign_sms_clicks.png)